-In January, STN Magazine reported that national school bus loading and unloading fatalities doubled in 2016- 2017, according to the survey published by the Kansas Department of Education and the National Association of State Directors of Pupil Transportation Services.
+In January, STN Magazine reported that national school bus loading and unloading fatalities doubled in 2016-17, according to the survey published by the Kansas Department of Education and the National Association of State Directors of Pupil Transportation Services.

-When John Benish, Jr., Chief Operating Officer of school bus contractor Cook-Illinois Corporation, met inventor Mark B. Barron of Public Transportation Safety International (“PTS”) at the National School Transportation Association, Benish was highly impressed with Barron’s Minimize The Danger Zone (“MDZ”) Shield that is designed to prevent injuries and fatalities in the Danger Zone.
+When John Benish, Jr., Chief Operating Officer of school bus contractor Cook-Illinois Corp., met inventor Mark B. Barron of Public Transportation Safety International (“PTS”) at the National School Transportation Association, Benish was highly impressed with Barron’s Minimize The Danger Zone (“MDZ”) Shield that is designed to prevent injuries and fatalities in the Danger Zone.

-Benish’s company operates 2,300 school buses that service over 200 school districts in the Chicago area and is one of the top-six national contractors.
-Known as an innovator in the student transportation industry while operating his father’s namesake company for more than four decades, Cook-Illinois transports over 7 million school children a year.
+Benish’s company operates 2,300 school buses that service over 200 school districts in the Chicago area, and is one of the top-six national contractors.
+Known as an innovator in the student transportation industry, while operating his father’s namesake company for more than four decades, Cook-Illinois transports over 7 million school children a year.
 Though school buses are actually the safest form of transportation in consideration of the number of children they move, Benish was looking for a solution to close the Danger Zone gap.
-The rise of school bus fatalities within the DANGER ZONE has shifted industry focus to proactive safety measures.
+The rise of school bus fatalities within the Danger Zone has shifted industry focus to proactive safety measures.

 “After seeing a live demonstration and the test results,” said Benish, “I’m convinced that when the MDZ Shield can save even one child’s life, it is a must have for all C and D class school buses.”
 Benish agreed to an installation.

 The Illinois Department of Transportation came by to inspect Benish’s vehicle in January with the installed MDZ Shield and released the bus to service.
-This opens the door to have the MDZ Shield installed on other school buses in thirty-four more states.
+This opens the door to have the MDZ Shield installed on other school buses in 34 more states.
 “Safety is our first priority and the legacy of our company stands behind it,” John said.